jeffreydurieux/CICA/README.md

 -   R v0.1.0: CICA version with ALS random start procedure

+-   R v0.2.0: CICA with (pseudo-) rational start options

--   R v0.1.0: modified RV matrix computations (computeRVmat()).
+    -   modified RV matrix computations (computeRVmat()).
 A (dis) similarity matrix is computed between a list of input matrices.
 This is based on the two-step clustering procedure from [Durieux & Wilderjans (2019).](https://link.springer.com/article/10.1007/s41237-019-00086-4)

--   R v0.1.0: FindRationalStarts() function.
+    -   FindRationalStarts() function.
 This function applies the two-step procedure using several hierarchical clustering methods in order to find rational starts for the ALS algorithm for CICA.
 Cluster perturbation options are also included.
+This function returns an object of class `rstarts`.
+This object can be passed to the CICA main function.
+    -   These options are also directly included in the CICA main function.